Fairbanks Open Radio presents KWRK-LP 90.9 FM - the only fully independent, 100% listener-sponsored radio station in Alaska.

-By 2005, a growing number of Fairbanksans recognized a deepening want of community responsiveness in KUAC, our local NPR affiliate station, particularly after one ornery bureaucrat unceremoniously dumped several beloved local and syndicated programs.
-Thus was born the "KUAC Listeners' Alliance", which launched a "conditional" or "counter" pledge drive during KUAC's pledge drive to resist the abrupt, rightward turn of KUAC.
+By 2005, a growing number of Fairbanksans recognized a deepening want of community responsiveness in our local NPR affiliate station, particularly after an ornery bureaucrat unceremoniously dumped several beloved local and syndicated programs.
+Thus was born the "KUAC Listeners' Alliance", which launched a counter pledge drive to resist the abrupt, rightward turn of our public radio station.
 The funds collected became seed money for an independent, listener-sponsored radio station.
 Organizers began meeting under the banner of "Fairbanks Open Radio".

-Inspired by the LPFM (aka “pirate radio”) movement for community-responsive broadcast media, organizers at Fairbanks Open Radio ultimately decided upon the LPFM option for its universal accessibility - both to us as broadcasters and to our listeners – through inexpensive, readily available equipment.
-We are eternally grateful to the Prometheus Radio Project, who helped us both to navigate the stormy seas of bureaucracy to acquire the broadcast permit and to work through the technical process of setting up our studio.
+Inspired by the LPFM (aka “pirate radio”) movement for community-responsive broadcast media, organizers at Fairbanks Open Radio ultimately decided upon the LPFM model for its universal accessibility - both to us as broadcasters and to our listeners – through inexpensive, readily available equipment.
+We are eternally grateful to the Prometheus Radio Project and to Lewis Leonard of Glacier City Radio (KEUL 88.9 FM in Girdwood), who helped us to navigate the stormy seas of bureaucracy to acquire and maintain the broadcast permit and to work through the technical aspects of setting up and running our station.

 In 2014, the Alaska Peace Center and Fairbanks Open Radio acquired a Low Power FM Broadcast Station Construction Permit from the FCC.
 Over the previous decade, Prometheus and other principled media activists, a not insignificant number of whom had their “pirate radio” equipment summarily pirated by the feds, had persistently invited the FCC to allow community access to the increasingly consolidated airwaves, which culminated in a one-time application period for LPFM permits.
 Our intrepid volunteers recognized and exploited the historic opportunity, and we obtained one of 1,000 LPFM construction permits issued nationwide.
 The FCC has since offered little indication that it will ever reopen the LPFM application window.